haxiomic/dts2hx/README.md

     - [ ] Support referencing module name like `dts2hx --module three`
     - [ ] The most common use case will be converting _all_ dependencies.
 So support `dts2hx --all` or similar
     - [ ] Remove type-path prefix if referencing type within the same module
-    - [ ] Generate readme with version, commit and input commands for reproducibility
+    - [ ] Generate readme with dtshx version, typescript version, commit and input commands for reproducibility
 - [ ] Automatically handle remapping of js built-in and DOM types to haxe std js externs
 - [ ] Command-line interface
     - [ ] Convert local `.d.ts` files